-- Eat small meals throughout the day instead of three large meals.
-It may be easier to eat a smaller amount of food at one time. - Suck on frozen fruit, ice or ice chips, or popsicles to soothe your mouth. - Drink cool liquids throughout the day and with meals.
-Try using a straw to help avoid irritating mouth sores. - Ask for a referral to a registered dietitian for additional help in getting the nutrition you need while dealing with mouth or throat sores.
+- · Choose soft bland foods that are easy to chew and swallow. - Moisten foods with broth, soup, gravy, applesauce, maple syrup, milk or cream. - Cut food into small pieces. - Avoid food that may irritate the mouth including foods that are spicy, salty, hard or crunchy and also foods that are acidic, such as lemons, limes, oranges and tomatoes. - Avoid carbonated beverages and alcoholic beverages. - Allow hot foods, soup and beverages to cool to room temperature before eating or drinking. - Eat 5-6 small meals throughout the day instead of three large meals.
+It may be easier to eat a smaller amount of food at one time. - Suck on frozen fruit, ice, ice chips or popsicles to soothe your mouth. - Drink cool liquids throughout the day and with meals.
+Try using a straw to help avoid irritating mouth sores. - Ask for a referral to an oncology registered dietitian for additional help in getting the nutrition you need while dealing with mouth or throat sores.